Extensible Storage Engine Architecture

 - ibMicFree This value indicates the page offset for the next available byte at the top of the page.

-It consists of two 32-bit checksums.
-The first is an XOR checksum in which the page number is used as a seed in the calculation.
+The current checksum format actually consists of two 32-bit checksums.
+The first is an XOR checksum, calculated much like the earlier format checksum.
+The page number is used as a seed in the calculation of this checksum.
 The second 32-bit checksum is an ECC checksum, which allows for the correction of single-bit errors on the page.

 When a page is read, ESE examines a flag on the page to see whether the page has the current checksum format.
-The appropriate checksum is then calculated.
+The appropriate checksum (current or earlier format) is then calculated.
 If there is a checksum mismatch with the current format checksum, ESE tries to correct the error.
 If the error cannot be automatically corrected, Exchange reports a -1018 error.

 The Exchange store might be responsible for self-generating a -1018 error, if the Exchange store does one of the following: